-sLithium primary batteries will not be transported or stored by Lighting Resources Florida branch.
-Transportation is arranged by the battery recycler for transporting from the customer site to the battery recycler.
-Llithiun-ion and lead acid batteries of any voltage along with any other battery chemistry over 9 volts, will have each terminal taped or the battery will be individually bagged.
-These batteries are stored in lined 55-gallon drums and placed on a pallet to prevent any accidental water reaching the drum base.
-The nearest fire estinguisher is located 20 feet from these drums.
+Battery Procedures:

-When these drums reach volume capacity (750 pounds or less), the drum will be placed on the trailer provided by the battery recycler (parked trailer located in northeast corner of Site).
+Transportation is arranged with the battery recycler for transporting from the customer site to the battery recycler.
+Lithium-ion and lead acid batteries of any voltage along with any other battery chemistry over 9 volts, will have each terminal taped, painted, individually bagged or some other method used to prevent combustion.
+These batteries are stored in lined 55-gallon drums or approved container and placed on a pallet to prevent any accidental water reaching the drum base.
+The nearest fire extinguisher is located within 20 feet from these drums.

 Care is taken to ensure batteries are not exposed to a flammable environment.